Our Team

 Dhwani Sanghavi

 Hello!
-My name is Dhwani Sanghavi and I am a first-year Ph.D. student in the School Psychology Program.
+My name is Dhwani Sanghavi and I am a second-year Ph.D. student in the School Psychology Program.
 I have completed my B.A. in Psychology and M.A. in Clinical Psychology from Mumbai, India.
 I have also completed a specialized Master’s (M.Sc.) in Development, Disorders and Clinical Practice from the University of York, U.K. My research interests, currently, involve studing the effects of mindfulness on compassion fatigue and burnout in school psychology practitioners and the implications of it on their practice.
 In my free time, I love to watch K-Dramas, explore new places, read books and sleep a lot!

 “The best way to find yourself is to lose yourself in the service of others.” – Mahatma Gandhi